The following article, written by Texas-based

 Independent Bookshop featuring Automotive Books and Automobilia

-Holland Patent, N.Y., December 1, 2010 — Award-winning automotive historian
+Holland Patent, N.Y., December 1, 2010 — Award-winning automotive

-hobby shop focusing on automotive history and
+independent bookstore and hobby shop focusing on automotive history and

 die-cast motor vehicles in Holland Patent, NY.

-Good car books and die-cast replicas are harder to find in recent years,
+Good car books and die-cast replicas are harder to find in recent

-the two national book retailers rarely stock
+die-cast models.
+Today the two national book retailers rarely stock

 more than a single shelf of automotive titles while the remaining

 toystore chain offers an embarrassingly small selection of die-cast

-Although the big box stores’ automotive inventory has all but vanished, the
+Although the big box stores’ automotive inventory has all but vanished,

-video games and related books and merchandise.”
+automobiles with video games and related books and merchandise.”

 Despite that fact, he notes, both young and old continue to crave cars.

-Pixar's movie Cars introduced
+Pixar's movie Cars introduced a new generation

-Kids and adults can find it here."
+and adults can find it here."

 Located on State Route 365, the 2,500-sq.ft store stocks 4,000 new,

 used and rare books, 75,000 back-date magazines and 10,000 die-cast

 replicas in various scales and prices.
 While the emphasis is on trucks

 and automobiles, he also carries books and replicas of construction

 equipment, military vehicles, farm machinery and motorcycles.